elisanabria/aws_automations/README.md

 # aws_automations
-Library of automations designed for diverse AWS Security Use Cases
+Library of automations designed for diverse AWS Security Use Cases.

+Designed for Multi-Account infrastructures.